2023 Most Popular Psychology Doctor's Degree Schools in New Jersey

 Check out the psychology doctor's degree programs at these schools if you want to attend one of the most popular in New Jersey.

-Our 2023 rankings named Rutgers University - New Brunswick the most popular school in New Jersey for psychology students working on their doctor’s degree.
-Located in the small city of New Brunswick, Rutgers New Brunswick is a public college with a fairly large student population.
+Our analysis found Rutgers University - New Brunswick to be the most popular school for psychology students who want to pursue a doctor’s degree in New Jersey.
+Located in the city of New Brunswick, Rutgers New Brunswick is a public college with a fairly large student population.

 Of the 45 students majoring in psychology at Rutgers New Brunswick, 27% are male and 73% are female.